 Don't ignore these red flags.

-What are the signs of depression, and the signs of a relationship that is likely to create depression, to pay attention to lest there be trouble ahead?
+What are the signs of depression, and the signs of a relationship that is likely to create depression?

 Depression can feel like you're under a perpetual dark cloud.
 Depression can cause you to feel in a grey or grumpy mood.
 You may feel heavy, tired, and without interest in activities you usually enjoy.
 Depression also causes uncharacteristically negative thoughts about yourself, others and your future.